-Tunceli is a province in which the mountains are surrounded by majestic views and has untouched natural beauties.
-It is 83 miles north of Elazig, having astonishing landmarks featuring steep cliffs with wild appearances.
+Tunceli, a province surrounded by majestic mountains, boasts breathtaking natural beauty that is largely untouched.
+Situated 83 miles north of Elazig, the region features remarkable landmarks that showcase steep cliffs with rugged appearances.

-Beginning around 2200 BC with the Hurrians and Urartians, it changed hands among Persians, Romans, Byzantines and Ottomans until finally being annexed by the Republic of Turkey in 1923.
-Today Tunceli is home to aspects from these periods throughout time including a diverse set of ethnic groups.
+The area of Tunceli has a rich history dating back to 2200 BC when it was occupied by the Hurrians and Urartians.
+Over the centuries, it changed hands among Persians, Romans, Byzantines, and Ottomans before finally being annexed by the Republic of Turkey in 1923.
+Today, Tunceli is home to remnants of these periods in history as well as a diverse set of ethnic groups.

-A nearby location with plenty to do is Munzur Valley National Park which features natural resources.
-Located near curative mineral springs and streams filled with trout, this site is perfect for fishing enthusiasts as well as mountain climbers.
-At 3,463 meters (11,361 feet), the park's highest peak Akbaba offers a scenic view that will amaze nature lovers.
+One nearby location with plenty to offer is Munzur Valley National Park, which boasts an abundance of natural resources.
+Located near curative mineral springs and streams filled with trout, this site is perfect for fishing enthusiasts and mountain climbers alike.
+The park's highest peak, Akbaba, stands at 3,463 meters (11,361 feet) and offers a scenic view that will leave nature lovers in awe.